zainfathoni/kawalmasjid/README.md

 # Tech Stack

 Listed here are only the most important parts in the stack.️ Some setup mostly finished, but some might haven't done yet or still in progress.
-More details and references can also be checked from [`catamyst/stack`](https://a.catamyst.com/stack).
+More details and references can also be checked from [`mhaidarhanif/rewinds`](https://rewinds.mhaidarhanif.com) and [`catamyst/stack`](https://a.catamyst.com/stack).

 As a reminder: